 Action # Title Description Total Funds Contributing 4.1 Attendance incentives - cultural studies Reduce absenteeism by providing incentives.
-Support parents to get students to school and provide engaging curriculum on the Pomo culture and language. \$4,000.00 Yes

-Action # Title Description Total Funds Contributing 4.2 Technology Use technology to publish a school-wide yearbook and integrate technology into the Maker Space of the classroom, e.g. robotics activities.
-Local internet service is being provided; parents will be encouraged to assist students with homework and off-campus learning. \$3,500.00 Yes 4.3 Meals Provide lunch at no cost to students \$4,000.00 Yes 4.4 Arts and music materials Arts and Music in Schools" (AMS) funding will be used to purchase musical instruments, art materials, and other supplies to support instruction/student engagement. \$3,522.00 No 4.5 Parent input Conduct parent meetings to gain input in decision-making and promote parental participation in programs for unduplicated pupils/students with exceptional needs. \$0.00 No
+Support parents to get students to school and provide engaging curriculum on the Pomo culture and language. \$4,150.00 Yes 4.2 Technology Modification for 2024-25 by adding additional supplemental lesson delivery systems and programs to increase the engagement of the students in their learning.
+Original Language: Use technology to publish a school-wide yearbook and integrate technology into the Maker Space of the classroom, e.g. robotics activities.
+Local internet service is being provided; parents will be encouraged to assist students with homework and off-campus learning. \$3,500.00 Yes 4.3 Meals Provide lunch at no cost to students \$9,000.00 Yes 4.4 Arts and music materials Arts and Music in Schools" (AMS) funding will be used to purchase musical instruments, art materials, and other supplies to support instruction/student engagement. \$1,629.00 No 4.5 Parent input Conduct parent meetings to gain input in decision-making and promote parental participation in programs for unduplicated pupils/students with exceptional needs. \$0.00 No

-Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2024-25]
+Increased or Improved Services for Foster Youth, English Learners, and Low-Income Students [2025-26]

-Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$48,887 \$6,700
+Total Projected LCFF Supplemental and/or Concentration Grants Projected Additional 15 percent LCFF Concentration Grant \$34,670 \$4,752